MicheleBorgese/Intelligent-Surfaces/README.md

 ## Content of Code Package

-The package also contains two Matlab functions that computes the reflection coefficient of a RIS comprising an array of patches loaded with varactor diodes
+The package contains a Matlab function that computes the reflection coefficient of a RIS comprising an array of patches loaded with varactor diodes

 See each file for further documentation.